Installing in the cloud helps you install and test your app

 rolls into a paid subscription (if your app is paid, of course).
 Customers pay the subscription price

-If an app administrator cancels or unsubscribes from your app, it can remain installed in their product
+If an app administrator unsubscribes from the license for your app, the app

-licensed customers can use your app.
-See the licensing documentation for details.
+information to ensure only licensed customers can use your app.
+License status

 Click Publish a new app from the profile menu in the upper right.